radon-h2020/radon-function-lib/README.md

 [WFUZZ](https://wfuzz.readthedocs.io/en/latest/) is a pen-test tool.
 It traverse potential open directories for a provided url.
 This Faas is executed with a POST http request with arguments passed in a JSON object

 It takes the following argument:

 `fuzz_url` - The url you wish to security scan

 The function outputs potential open directories.

+## WeirdAll

+[WeirdALL](https://github.com/carnal0wnage/weirdAAL) is a security tool that checks the validity of any AWS keypair.
+This FaaS takes the key pair either as ENV_VAR or JSON format.

+The function outputs the validity of the key and the different access rights related to the keys.